-For the purposes of the policies set forth in Section 13 and Appendi\ces A and B (collectively, "Athlete and Participant Safety/Risk Management Policies"), as well as elsewhere in this Policy Manual, the following terms have been adopted:
+For the purposes of the policies set forth in Section 13 and Appendices A and B (collectively, "Participant Safety/Risk Management Policies"), as well as elsewhere in this Policy Manual, the following terms have been adopted:

-• Activities within US Club Soccer's jurisdiction: This includes not only activities directly operated by US Club Soccer, but also sanctioned and related activities operated by Member Organizations, including, but not limited to, practices/training, scrimmages, sanctioned league and tournament activities, team travel, and applicable off-field activities and other In-Program Contact.

-Participating Adult Participant: Any adult (18 years of age or older)individual US Club Soccer or a Member Organization authorizes, approves or appoints to have rRegular eContact with or authority over Youth Participants Minor Athletes in activities within US Club Soccer's jurisdiction.
-This includes, but is not limited to, coaches, club and team administrators, sports medicine/health care professionals, and anyone traveling as a member of a team delegation.
-There are two types of Participating Adults Adult Participants: 1) Direct Participating Adult Adult Participant ("DAP"); and 2) Third-party Participating AdultAdult Participant ("TPAP").
+- Activities within US Club Soccer's jurisdiction: This includes not only activities directly operated by US Club Soccer, but also sanctioned and related activities operated by Member Organizations, including, but not limited to, practices/training, scrimmages, sanctioned league and tournament activities, team travel, applicable off-field activities and other In-Program Contact. - Adult Participant: Any adult (18 years of age or older) US Club Soccer or a Member Organization authorizes, approves or appoints to have Regular Contact with or authority over Minor Athletes in activities within US Club Soccer's jurisdiction.
+There are two types of Adult Participants: 1) Direct Adult Participant ("DAP"); and 2) Third-party Adult Participant ("TPAP").